JKinx/CS51-FinalProject/README.md

 I implemented three additional atomic types: strings, floats and bignum.

-In order to implement these I extensions, I looked up the information about doing parsing online and tried to understand the minimal_parse and minimal_lex files.
+In order to implement these extensions, I looked up the information about doing parsing online and tried to understand the minimal_parse and minimal_lex files.

-I then addes an extra regexp for the data types.
+I then added an extra regexp for the data types.

 ##### **String**